-Virtual reality opens up a world of possibility, especially in any sectors where training are involved; just some of the practical applications of VR for training can be seen through the medical industry, where operating on a patient in a virtually-aided situation becomes both cheaper to pull off, and safer for the “patient.”
+Virtual reality opens up a world of possibility, especially in any sectors where training is involved; just some of the practical applications of VR for training can be seen through the medical industry, where operating on a patient in a virtually-aided situation becomes both cheaper to pull off, and safer for the “patient.”

 Much of the same reasons why VR is perfectly suited to the medical industry also applies to the use of VR for renewable energy training.

 First, it offers a more cost-effective solution than what the majority of companies are doing right now.
 Where just the transport costs to on-site would have cost you thousands, the entire VR package will likely cost you less.

 VR also happens to be safer in many instances.
-Where one would normally have needed to visit the site, which isn’t always a friendly commute when the turbines are still going up, you can now just log in and see almost everything you need to – without any of the associated risk.
+Where one would normally have needed to visit the site, which isn’t always a friendly commute when the turbines are still going up, you can now just log in and see almost everything you need to – without any of the associated risks.

 Of course, there are even more reasons why.
 It’s a lot easier to match up with someone’s schedule in an online environment rather than to meet them somewhere physical for a meeting, especially when we’re talking about groups of people undergoing a training session or class together.

 Showing a Real Scope

-Virtual reality allows for us to see a real scope of a real product in a virtual environment.
+Virtual reality allows us to see the real scope of a real product in a virtual environment.
 This allows one to see – and showcase – things that would have been pretty hard to do without the help of VR to do it.
 With virtual reality, the majority of the planning can be done away from the actual site, and with a lot more convenience.